Indezine Logo

 Figure 3: Slide Layouts drop-down gallery

-10. This will change the Layout of the selected slide.
-In Figure 4, you can see that the Title Slide Layout has been changed to Blank.
+10. Doing so will change the Layout of the selected slide.
+In Figure 4, below, you can see that the Title Slide Layout has been changed to Blank.
 Compare with Figure 1, shown earlier on this page.

 11. Slide with a changed Slide Layout